-It was a bad news for many Mac users.
-Number of infected users had already crossed seventy thousand mark, which means that about 1 in every 100 Macs were infected with Trojans.
+It was bad news for many Mac users.
+Number of infected users had already crossed seventy thousand marks, which means that about 1 in every 100 Macs were infected with Trojans.
 This article solely speaks about this issue and how to face it.
 Let’s look at its history.
 It took the advantage of a java based vulnerability simulating, an adobe flash update.
 It is named as flashback and even known as Flashfake.
 Visiting the number of compromised websites will infect the mac with these Trojans.
-Flashback makes an attempt of installing a payload which surely leads to the download, and the installation of malicious code.
+Flashback makes an attempt of installing a payload which surely leads to the download and the installation of malicious code.

 Since 1982, the apple vulnerability had started when PC viruses were predated by a small virus known as “Elk Cloner”.
 The threats by Autostart 9085 and Sevendust was the beginning of the modern era.
 It was since 2004 when the Operating System X was suffered from several threats and cyber attacks from the most dangerous being the Leap-A, MacSweeper and the recent ones are the MacDefender outbreaks.

 The issue of mac being vulnerable is really a controversial issue.
 It is also being pointed towards the Macs small market share to argue that the hackers are least interested in the mac computers which are used by less than 6% worldwide.
 The java developer Oracle in early 2012 had detected the threats of the Trojans to macs.
 This is all about history.
 The following part shows of how to check whether the macs are really affected by the Trojans.